-Standard Technical Assistance services are designed for projects in both Track A and Track B and may be conducted at multiple stages within the project lifecycle.
-Standard TA services are primarily related to project financing, energy efficiency, and general project management and construction support, as detailed below.
-Standard Technical Assistance may be requested by submitting a Standard Technical Assistance Form at CalSOMAH.org/standard-technical-assistance at any point after the Reservation Request Package has been submitted (see Section 4.2.2., Submit Reservation Request Package and Application Deposit).
+Standard Technical Assistance services are designed for projects in both Track A and Track B, and may be conducted at multiple stages within the project lifecycle.
+Standard TA services are related to energy efficiency, general project management and construction support, and project financing, as detailed below.
+Standard Technical Assistance may be requested via email to the SOMAH PA at ta@calsomah.org, or at CalSOMAH.org at any point after the Reservation Request Package has been submitted (see Section 4.1.2., Submit Reservation Request Package and Application Deposit).